Tips When Travelling With An E-Bike

 - Comfortable silicone leg grippers that help keep shorts in place.

 There are also a number of stretchy synthetic fabric options available that come in long sleeve and full leg length that will work great for layering on colder days.
+There are also cycling shorts available with a little extra padding in the right places.
+A little more comfortable for people with a sensitive derriere on those long rides.

 For longer tours, a cycling jacket is an important piece of clothing.
 It can protect you from the rain and it can keep you warm when temperatures are cooler.
 But don't overdo it you will warm up once you start peddling.